the-draupnir-project/Draupnir/docs/code-style.md

 You will very likely reach a point where you need to reassign a lexical variable.
-Don't stress too much about it, give it a try but if it's not partical then don't worry about using `let`, it's ok.
+Don't stress too much about it, give it a try but if it's not practical then don't worry about using `let`, it's ok.

 A common hack that we use is an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)